 What is more exciting than dressing up as your favorite scary character or fairy princess?
 Candy, that’s what.
 We all know that candy is the real excitement for our kids.
 However, as parents, we are responsible for ensuring everything our little trick-or-treaters collect on Halloween is safe for them to consume.

 Establish a rule about not eating any candy until you are home and have had a chance to sift through what they collected.
-This talk might not make them super happy at the moment.
-But is the safest way to ensure everyone stays healthy.
+This talk might not make them super happy, but is the safest way to ensure everyone stays healthy.
 Also, please be wary of homemade treats, unless you’re familiar with your neighborhood.
 They won’t always have your kids’ potential food allergies in mind.

 Remember that hard candies, popcorn, gum, and nuts, are a choking hazard for kids under 4.
 Remove these items from your little one’s trick-or-treat bags, and count them as part of your mom and dad’s “tax” for the evening.